Tolvic/themostat/README.md

 # Thermostat #

 This is a simple web app to interface with a thermostat.
+I started by creating the back end and then connected this to a web interface.

 ![app-no-css](public/app-no-css.png)